You are now leaving the Lilly Medical website

 Dose Escalation in Tirzepatide Clinical Studies

-In the phase 3 studies of tirzepatide in type 2 diabetes (SURPASS-1 to -5), participants were assigned to 1 of 3 tirzepatide treatment arms (5, 10, or 15 mg) for assessment of efficacy and safety (Dose Escalation Schedule for Tirzepatide in Phase 3 Clinical Studies).2-6
+In the phase 3 tirzepatide studies in people with type 2 diabetes (T2D) (SURPASS-1 to -5), participants were assigned to 1 of 3 tirzepatide treatment arms (5, 10, or 15 mg) for assessment of efficacy and safety (Dose Escalation Schedule for Tirzepatide in Phase 3 Clinical Studies).2-6

 Figure 1 description: Patients receiving tirzepatide in the tirzepatide phase 3 clinical studies in patients with type 2 diabetes, received a starting dose of tirzepatide 2.5 mg once weekly for 4 weeks and were escalated in 2.5 mg increments every 4 weeks until the assigned dose was achieved (5, 10, or 15 mg).